Sports and Athletics

 AIS-Salzburg is incredibly fortunate to be able to utilize the Salzburg University and Regional Sports Center (RIF) for all of our physical education and athletics needs.
 The facility, owned and run by the Austrian government is a fully-equipped olympic training center about 15 minutes from the AIS-Salzburg campus.

 At AIS-Salzburg, students have opportunities to play team sports and individual sports within the offerings of the Danube Valley Athletics Conference (DVAC) of which AISS is a member.
 DVAC consists of 12 schools from Austria, Hungary and Slovakia.
 DVAC holds a mid-season festival and a season-end tournament to claim DVAC champions.

 Annually we participate in the DVAC boys’ soccer and girls’ volleyball in the fall and boys and girls basketball in the winter.
 Students have also particpated in DVAC x-country, swim and tennis competitions.

-Since 1990, AIS-Salzburg has hosted a boys and girls basketball Jamboree in March which features teams from schools in Austria, Germany, Hungary, Slovakia and Switzerland.
+Since 1990, AIS-Salzburg has hosted a boys and girls basketball Jamboree in March which features teams from international schools from around Europe, typically out of Austria, Germany, Hungary, Slovakia, Czech Republic and Switzerland.
 The week leading up to Jamboree is “Spirit Week” where students get in the spirit of competition by dressing up to another theme every day that week.

-The two day tournament is held at the end of Spirit Week and the entire schools comes out to support their Lions at the RIF Sports Centre.
+The two-day tournament is held at the end of Spirit Week and the entire school comes out to support their Lions at the RIF Sports Centre.

 Each spring, the entire student body, administration, faculty and resident staff are divided up into teams to participate in a full day of sporting and fun events.
 Point totals are tallied for each event and the team with the most points is presented with the Sports Day Cup at the end of the day.